FelixFourcolor/Sind-Blitze-sind-Donner/README.md

 5. The generator is not capable of automatically handling double orchestras (yet), so this last step must be done manually.

     Connect the two structures with a single redstone dust, like this: ![screenshot](screenshot.png)

+## License
+While Minecraft remains Mojang's property and is subjected to their terms of service, the source code used to generate this structure is given to the public domain.
+You are free to do whatever you want with it, as long as it complies with Minecraft's terms of service, without any restrictions from my end.

+See [LICENSE](https://github.com/FelixFourcolor/Sind-Blitze-sind-Donner/blob/main/LICENSE) for more details.